 He was granted the permission, and he immediately sent letters to governors all over the land to kill all the Jews on the thirteenth of Adar.
 However, all his plans were cut off by Esther, who invited him to a banquet to which the King had also been invited.
 Haman saw this as an indication of a special treat by the queen.
 The same night, Haman prepared gallows that he would use to hang Mordecai on the next day.

 However, the same night did not go well with Haman.
 The king sought for his advice on what would be done to a man who had done a great deed.
 Haman thought this was meant to be his; however, he ended up leading Mordecai through the streets clad in royal garments and on the king’s horse.
 Things got worse for Haman during the banquet that had been organized by the queen, Esther.
 While they were dining and drinking, Esther exposed to the king the plan by Haman to finish off her people.
-The king became very angry and ordered Haman to be hanged on the gallows he had made for Mordechai.
+The king became very angry and ordered Haman to be hanged on the gallows he had made for Mordecai.
 Mordecai took over his office as Haman’s house was bestowed upon Esther.

 Notably, despite the fact that Haman had numerous counselors, he never listened to their advice.
 He only listened to that of his wife, Zeresh, who induced Haman to build a gallows for his main rival, Mordecai.
 She told him that it would be the only way he would be able to prevail over Mordecai and the Jews.
 However, it is evident that the just are always rescued from any death or plots to harm them.
 God foresaw that Haman was hanged on the gallows he had designed.
 In my view, Haman is the villain in the whole story.
 From the beginning, it is evident that Haman plans to eliminate those who stand in the way of his rise to power.
 However, the righteous always win in the end, while the wicked perish.
 It was only a matter of time before his end would come.

 As a result of being saved from destruction by Haman, the Jews celebrate Purim as a holiday to commemorate their deliverance when they were in the ancient Persian Empire.
 The day is celebrated by the recitation of the scroll of Esther.
 According to the Book of Esther, Haman planned to kill the Jews.
-However, his plans were foiled by Queen Esther and Mordechai.
+However, his plans were foiled by Queen Esther and Mordecai.
 These are the three main characters in this book.
-While Mordecai and Esther become heroes by saving their own people, Haman is portrayed as the villain as he ends up being killed instead of his enemy, Mordechai.
+While Mordecai and Esther become heroes by saving their own people, Haman is portrayed as the villain as he ends up being killed instead of his enemy, Mordecai.